 Getting a PhD was a big thing for my family and for myself.
 A big high was working for Frank Grosveld [Head of the Department of Cell Biology at the Erasmus University Medical Centre, Rotterdam] in Holland.
-I think Imperial exposed me to lots of challenges, and here [at The University of Nottingham] when I got this work published.
+I think Imperial exposed me to lots of challenges, and here [at the University of Nottingham] when I got this work published.
 I think every paper is a high and now it’s not just for me, it’s a team and more collaborative effort, both within the group and with other scientists who have different expertise, and contribute to understanding the exciting biology.
-And, of course, my recent inaugural lecture as Professor of Parasite Cell Biology, with all friends, family and mentors, was special for me.
+And, of course, my inaugural lecture as Professor of Parasite Cell Biology, with all my friends, family and mentors there, was very special for me.

 For me the biggest part of a scientific career is not only learning exciting biology of the cell but also learning about people, their culture, the language, and that I would have never learned if I had not taken this journey.

 Better understanding of the malaria parasite will lead in turn to better drugs and a better quality of life for people who suffer from malaria, at least in Africa.
 The Indian subcontinent has improved a lot but the parasite is also mutating so you have drug resistance.
 We need to understand the fundamental biology of the parasite transmission as the mosquito bite is what leads to infection.
 Malaria need to be controlled both as a disease and its parasite transmission.

 Have a passion for your work, or like what you do.
 For me to come on a Saturday or at four in the morning because I am very curious and I want to see a result is not a hardship.
 So work hard and play hard.
 What drives me is that I want to know the unknown.
 For me, it’s not work: I love every bit of it.

 What drives me is that I want to know the unknown.
 For me, it’s not work: I love every bit of it

-I really admire my old boss in Holland, Professor Frank Grosveld, and Dr Tony Holder, who’s in London [at the National Institute for Medical Research].
-They are both very famous scientists but the thing I admire in them is that they are both very good human beings, and they understand people.
+I really admire my supervisor in Holland, Professor Frank Grosveld, and Dr Tony Holder, who’s in London at Francis Crick Institute.
+They are both excellent scientists but the thing I admire in them is that they are both very good human beings, and they understand people.
 For me, that’s more important than big papers.
-Tony is my mentor now.

 I’m a person of the here and now.
 Go back in time?
 I don’t know.
 I would like to go to Peru.
-Maybe Europe, because my father was there.
-Back in time in India my dream was to go to Europe – it was a mystery to me.
+Maybe explore more of Europe and South America.
+Back in time in India when i was studying, my dream was to go to Europe – it was a mystery to me.
 I have many friends and collaborators from Europe now.
 I hope the UK and its partners will remain committed to this free exchange of ideas, visits by scientists and further collaborations.
 I feel science and scientists do not have boundaries.

 Global Research Theme Health and Wellbeing